Explosions Shook an Aleppo Hospital. One Young Mother Kept Filming.

 Al-Kateab first started filming life in Aleppo in the early stages of the Syrian uprising, which began in 2011.
 Publicly, the president denied the protests’ existence.
 So “filming them was the only way to show the world we were fighting for our freedom,” al-Kateab says.
 She kept filming over the next five years as the regime’s violence escalated, as she fell in love with one of the last remaining doctors in East Aleppo, as they spent the first year of their baby daughter’s life trying to survive in their besieged city, and as they grappled with whether to stay or go.

 The resulting film, directed by al-Kateab and Edward Watts, unfolds as both a record of brutality and loss — and as a message to Sama about love, loyalty and perseverance in the face of impossible choices.
 One of the year’s most acclaimed theatrical documentaries, For Sama has won the Prix L’Œil d’Or for Best Documentary at the Cannes Film Festival, the Grand Jury Award for Best Documentary at the 2019 SXSW Film Festival, and more than 20 other honorifics.
-The documentary makes its U.S. television debut Tuesday, Nov.
+The documentary made its U.S. television debut Tuesday, Nov.
 19, 2019 on FRONTLINE, and is now available for streaming in FRONTLINE’s documentary archive, on pbs.org, on the PBS Video App, and on demand.

 Through al-Kateab’s lens, we watch as the hope of Syrians protesting against Assad is transformed into horror at the government’s response.
 In scene after scene, we see what she saw: men, women and children bloodied and killed; the makeshift hospital her husband helps to run repeatedly targeted; and Aleppo reduced to rubble under bombardment by government and allied forces.